cosc2336-ds-alg/assg07/README.md

 the item to the list of `values`, it will grow the list if needed, so that you have enough room to append on the new value.

-Once the `append()` member function is working, you should then add in an overloaded operator for the `List` class to allow appending of values to the list.
+Once the `append()` member function is working, you should then add in an overloaded operator for the `List` class to allow appending of values to the list (subtask `task1_2`).
 The next set of unit tests will test the overloading of the operator for appending values.
 We chose to reuse the `operator>>()` operator to denote appending values to the list.
 The `>>` operator normally performs input stream operations in C/C++.
 There is no real operator that means something like 'append' for the built in basic data types.
 It is not uncommon when doing operator overloading to do something like this, to re-purpose an existing syntactic operation to mean something useful for your own user defined data type.
-Overloading this operator to mean appending a value allows us to write code like the
+Overloading this operator to mean appending a value allows us to write code like the following:
-following:

 ```c++
 List l1;